Validation advisors’ guidance

 - Modifications: the process for making amendments to course structure or content.
 The process supports course teams to be more reactive to changes that may be necessary as a result of student or external feedback, and allows the validity of a course to be maintained.

-As an academic or professional subject specialist, an External Assessor supports the course development process by evaluating the course and its content from the point of view either his/her experience of courses in the subject area at a similar level or of his/her knowledge and experience in the relevant professional or industry sector.
-Recent graduates also iprovide valuable insights into the student experience of the course, the aspects that were well managed and successful and the elements that would benefit most from changes.
+As an academic or professional subject specialist, an external assessor supports the course development process by evaluating the course and its content from the point of view either his/her experience of courses in the subject area at a similar level or of his/her knowledge and experience in the relevant professional or industry sector.
+Recent graduates also provide valuable insights into the student experience of the course, the aspects that were well managed and successful and the elements that would benefit most from changes.

-- Revalidation Guidance Pack - for External Assessors (pdf 720kb)
+- Guidance Pack External Assessors Revalidation NOV 2017 (PDF 849KB)